joaoportolan93/Offstream/SECURITY.md

 **DO NOT** create a public GitHub issue for security vulnerabilities.

-Instead, please send an email to [security@example.com] (replace with actual email if available, or instruct to open a private advisory).
+Instead, please send an email to joaoportolan93@gmail.com

 We will verify the vulnerability and work on a fix.
 We appreciate your cooperation in disclosing vulnerabilities responsibly.